johnofleek/PiloT/autoPilot/README.md

   1. If the modem does appear in [here](test_configurationRecords.md) but the firmware reported is older - then update the modem firmware by connecting the Pilot USB port to a Windows PC using a one click .exe installer from [here](https://source.sierrawireless.com/)
 1. Configure the Pilot modem as required (based on firmware identified above)
   1. [some configuration examples are here](test_configurationRecords.md)
 1. Reboot the RPi

 **Configure the cellular network connection**
-1. Power on the pilot
+1. From a shell terminal - power on the Pilot
 ```
-./Pilot/autoPilot/pilotOn.sh
+$ ./Pilot/autoPilot/pilotOn.sh
 ```
 1. Wait for Mobile Broadband to appear in the *network manager applet* (should be visible on the Rpi Panel)
 1. Use the *network manager applet*  to configure